levinine/functional-tests/readme.md

 1. Create Page Object(s) for it in `com.levi9.functionaltests.ui.page` (it can also be multiple page objects if page is complex)
 	- Order of priority for Selenium selectors is:
-		1. ByAngular locator
-		2. ID locator
+		1. ID locator
-		3. CSS locator
+		2. CSS locator
-		4. Name locator
+		3. Name locator
-		5. Link locator
+		4. Link locator
 		5. XPath locator
 2. Call its methods from step definitions